aqtlol/cse15l-lab-reports/lab-report-2-week-3.md

 ![Image](week-3-screenshots/myNameSS.png)
 The method being called in the code is the only method in `daHandler` class which is the `handleRequest` method.

-The `handleRequest` method goes into a if, elif, else statement.
-In the else statement the method checks checks if the url contains `/add`.
+The `handleRequest` method goes into a if, else if, else statement.
+In the else statement the method checks if the url path contains `/add`.
 Since it does, the method splits the query by the `=` and stores the 2 split strings into a string array `parameters`.
 Using `parameters[1]` the method accesses the string argument.
 The string argument is then added to the array of strings `sList`.
 > `sList` is an array list of type `String` outside of the method that stores all of the strings we are going to add into our array and display on our website.

 Finally the method returns `sList` demonstrating the string array on my website and revealing the string I added, in this case my name.